Actions¶

 working-directory: /data/foo

-If you want to archive files recursively in a folder tree, use the
+If you want to archive files recursively in a directory tree, use the

 **/*.ext